MotusWTS/motus/inst/doc/upstream_api.md

    - fields in the returned object are arrays:
      - ts
+     - gpsts if present, timestamp reported by GPS; not necessarily identical to `ts`, as receiver clock tracks gps by rate slewing, rather than stepping, so adjustments are gradual and never negative.
      - batchID (optional; this is just batchID)
      - lat
      - lon